Follow pgModeler Project

 Join us on the social networks and make part of a growing community helping to submit bugs, discuss new features, translate pgModeler interface to your language and much more!
 So don't waste time, pick up your favorite network and start to participate now! ;)

 Let's help pgModeler Project?

 ... donate to keep alive the development!

-Much effort, coffee, chocolate, time and knowledge has been devoted to this project so that a usable and constantly improved product can be delivered to the community free of charge.
+Much effort, coffee, chocolate, time and knowledge has been devoted to this project so that a usable and constantly improved product can be delivered to the community.
 If you liked pgModeler and think it deserves a contribution please donate any amount via PayPal!
 Donating to pgModeler will grant the free download of binary packages depending on the given amount.